A constellation of CubeSats with synthetic tracking cameras to search for 90% of potentially hazardous near-Earth

-In conventional ground-based NEO searches, it does not make sense to take a CCD exposure longer that exceeds $\sim$30~sec.
-A NEO at a distance of 0.4 AU moving 10~km/s would appear to move relative to background star by 1{\arcsec} in 30~sec.
-Thus, for a ground-based telescope with 1{\arcsec} FOV, 30~sec is close to the optimal exposure time.
-Longer exposures would not only produce a streak but they would also increase the background noise contribution without increasing the signal.
+In conventional ground-based NEO searches, it does not make sense to take a CCD exposure that exceeds $\sim$30~sec.
+A NEO at a distance of 0.4 au moving 10~km/s would appear to move relative to background stars by 1{\arcsec} in 30~sec.
+Thus, for a ground-based telescope with 1{\arcsec} pixel, 30~sec is close to the optimal exposure time.
+Longer exposures would not only produce a streak, but they would also increase the background noise contribution without increasing the signal.
 On the other hand, with synthetic tracking, we can observe for a much longer time, $T$, than 30~sec with increased SNR as $\sqrt{T}$.

-The sensitivity of a synthetic tracking camera depends on a number of parameters, telescope diameter, the pixel size in arcsec, which determines how much zodi background is captured, and the total observation time, assuming the individual exposures are short enough that the motion of the NEO is less than 1 pixel.
-Table~\ref{tab:lim_mag} shows limiting magnitude as a function of telescope diameter and pixel size for SNR=7 in a 300 sec observation.
+The sensitivity of a synthetic tracking camera depends on a number of parameters: telescope diameter, pixel size and the total observation time, assuming the individual exposures are short enough that the motion of the NEO is less than 1 pixel.

-For a survey of 140~m (H=22~mag) NEOs we looked at a 10~cm telescope with 3.3{\arcsec} pixels.
-This sensitivity is not significantly different from the Asteroid Terrestrial-impact Last Alert System (ATLAS) project.\footnote{For details on the Asteroid Terrestrial-impact Last Alert System (ATLAS) project please visit {\tt http://fallingstar.com/home.php}} When one factors in the slightly lower sky background in space than on the ground, the limiting magnitude of the 10~cm CubeSat synthetic tracking camera at 20.58~mag is consistent with the 50~cm ATLAS's camera five sigma limiting sensitivity of 20.3~mag.
-For NEOs at 0.4~AU from the telescope, a 10~cm synthetic tracking camera in space has essentially the same sensitivity as a 50~cm ground-based telescope.
-On the other hand, for smaller NEOs at ranges closer than 0.4~AU, the synthetic tracking camera will have higher sensitivity because there is no loss of sensitivity due to streaked images.